dpsthree/scss-arch/libs/ui-design-primatives/README.md

 With this approach the angular projects can import/use the files directly

 This repo demonstrates approach 2.
+But there is nothing about the implementation of these styles that require they be used in an Angular project